Life’s a beach sometimes.

 Taking the road less traveled seems to be another hallmark of business legends.
 Faced with the need to do marketing, Tommy Bahama turned its back on traditional advertising strategies, eschewing commercials in favor of a restaurant.

+Yes, a restaurant.
 The first Tommy Bahamas restaurant opened in Naples, Florida in 1996.
 The concept was to create a place where Tommy would love to hang out.
-Customers loved the concept, so much so that they bought more than $2 million in the neighboring store in the first year, easily covering the cost of construction.
+Customers loved the concept, so much so that they bought more than $2 million of merchandise in the neighboring store in the first year, easily covering the cost of construction.
 Today there are 15 Tommy Bahama restaurants around the world.

 The company has expanded into other areas as well.
 Tommy Bahama has a line of denim jeans, sportswear, swimwear, footwear, furnishings and even rum.
 The brand can be found in such blue-chip retailers as Macy’s, Nieman Marcus, Sak’s Fifth Avenue and Nordstrom as well as in 80 company-owned stores and outlets throughout the U.S.

 Tommy Bahama is indeed living the good life these days.
-Company net sales are nearly $530 million (as of 2012) with an impressive growth rate in double digits.
+Company net sales volume is north of $1 billion with an impressive growth rate in double digits.
 All because of three men from Washington State, some vivid imaginations and a globetrotting, beachcombing friend by the name of Tommy Bahama.

 Learn more about Tommy Bahama.